 Our morning bell rings at 8:32.
-This is when the designated student doors open and students can enter the school.
-The front door will open at 8:00, only kindergarten students use the front door however.
+This is when designated student doors open and students can enter the school.
+The front door will open at 8:00.
+Only kindergarten students and those students who are late for school use the front doors.

 Bell Time: Doors open – 8:32